dariocazzani/CarND-MPC-Project/README.md

  * `ψ,` defines the orientation of the vehicle
  * `v` defines the velocity

- The actuators with which we act on the state of the vehicle are
+ The actuators with which we act on the state of the vehicle are acceleration and steering angle.

  #### Actuators and nonholomonic model